Refund of Institutional Tuition, Room and Board Charges

 The Return of Title IV Funds (federal).
 Federal Regulations determine how colleges and universities handle Title IV funds when a recipient withdraws from school.
 This policy is separate from the university's refund of institutional charges.
-The return of Title IV funds includes Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal PLUS loans, Federal Perkins Loans and Federal Direct Stafford Loans.
+The return of Title IV funds includes Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal PLUS loans, and Federal Direct Loans.
 The policy states that up through the 60% point in each semester a pro-rata schedule will be used to determine how much Title IV aid the student has earned.
-For example, if the student has attended 31% of the enrollment period, the student has earned 31 % of his/her Title IV aid, and 69% of the aid must be returned to the federal government.
+For example, if the student has attended 31% of the enrollment period, the student has earned 31% of his/her Title IV aid, and 69% of the aid must be returned to the federal government.
 After the 60% point in the semester, the student has earned 100% of the aid for which the student was eligible.
-Additional information on the return of Title IV funds may be obtained from the Financial Aid Office.
+Additional information on the return of Title IV funds may be obtained from the Office of Student Financial Services.

 Refund of Housing Reservation and Damage Deposit